 Peameal bacon: Unlike its thin crisp American counterpart, Canadian bacon is thick, chewy, and dipped in cornmeal, giving it a notable yellow cover that will stay in your memory.

-Due to favourable growing conditions, Canadians enjoy a high quality and variety of drinks.
+Due to favourable growing conditions, Canadians enjoy high-quality and variety of drinks.
 Ontario and British Columbia are home to Canada’s largest wine-producing regions, famous for Niagara icewines and the lush grapes of the Okanagan.
-Canadian whisky is perhaps the country’s best-known spirit, distilled with a flavourful rye grain.
+Canadian whisky is perhaps the country’s best-known spirit, distilled with flavourful rye grain.
 The Bloody Caesar is Canada’s national cocktail, consisting of vodka, a caesar mix, hot sauce, and Worcestershire sauce served in a large salt-rimmed glass with lime and celery.
 Beer is widely available with a number of notable domestic labels and craft breweries found across the country.
 With the world’s largest reserves of freshwater, tap water is safe and encouraged to drink in Canada.

 Get a Trip Quote Order a Brochure